 The Italian government charges VAT on items consumed and services provided in Italy.
 The standard rate is 22%, though lower rates are available on some items and services, as follows:

-VAT returns must be submitted once a year, between 1 February and 30 April 2023.
-You can learn more about the specific rules for different types of companies in the guides published by the Italian Revenue Agency.
+VAT returns must be submitted once a year, between 1 February and 30 April 2024.
+You can learn more about the specific rules for different types of companies from the Italian Revenue Agency.

 Italian social security for self-employed workers